Upstatement/ups-public-library/src/entries/the-box-model.md

 #### Border Box

 A border that goes around the padding and content.
-An element's background covers this area (up to the outer edge of the border box) by default.
+An element’s background covers this area (up to the outer edge of the border box) by default.
 You can change this behavior by setting the `background-clip` property.

 #### Margin Box

 The area cleared outside the border.
-An element's background will never show in its margin box.
+An element’s background will never show in its margin box.

 ## Box Sizing